timcdlucas/translucent_interpretable_ML_review/translucent.md

 While I cannot demonstrate the handling of spatial or temporal autocorrelation with this dataset it is worth some brief discussion.
 Spatial random effects can be handled in the same ways as the phylogenetic effects, in fact both of the methods proposed come from the spatial literature [@hengl2018random, @bhatt2017improved].
+Another common approach to with spatial data is "thinning" and is conceptually similar to the weighting method for categorical data [@].
+In its simplest form, thinning, involves simply removing data points so that each pixel had at most one instance [@elith2010art].
+This is equivalent to considering they pixel as a categorical variable and subsampling as above until each pixel is equally represented (noting that each pixel is represented equally in the prediction dataset i.e. once).
+Also note that in the context of present only data, this is equivalent to weighting the data but in cases where the response isn't always a presence (e.g. presence absence data or continuous response data), weighting is a better way to include all the data rather than throwing some out.

+In this method, a distance within which data is autocorrelated is decided ei Todo.
+This method is conceptually simple for presence only species distribution modelling as all the datapoints have to same response value (i.e. presence or a one), but it becomes less clear how it should be used for other types of data.
+However, due to the continuous nature of spatial data it is less easy to simply weight the data.
 Temporal effects are easier to handle as they are one dimensional with causation only able to occur in one direction.
 Furthermore, they have been studied in detail in the machine learning literature [@jeong2008non].
 For regular time series we can typically include covariates created from the lagged response variable while for irregular time series we can create covariates like "mean response within X units of time previous to this datapoint".

 <!---
   - examine correlation structure (variable level)